razorpay/blade/packages/blade/src/components/Dropdown/_decisions/decisions.md

   </details>

+  Conclusion: Can do this in future when we see usecase.

 ### Design

 - Should we have some type of "Select All" button to select all in multiple select variant?
 - Will Header always have title and icon only? can it have more things in future?
+  Conclusion: It can have more.
+Changed the Header API a bit to keep possibilities open for more usecase.

 <br/><br/>